 This cute kid was crawling at 5 months, walking by 10 months and could go across a set of monkey bars at 2 years old.
 But… he really struggled with fine motor skills like writing.
 So when we copied some letters to form words, I was SO thrilled!
 He was so proud of himself too, ha!

-Here are some more great peanut butter cookie recipes you may enjoy:
+Here are some more peanut butter cookie recipes you try:

 - PEANUT BUTTER COOKIE BARS